Dionuta/B4_Hoisting/README.md

  </ul>
 <h1> Notes </h1>

-The execution context is created in two phase.
 In the 'Creation Phase,' we have the 'Global Object,' 'this,' and the 'Outer Environment'.
-Also in the creation phase memory space is setup for Variables and Function  'Hoisting'
+Also in the creation phase memory space is setup for Variables and Functions  'Hoisting'